Arlene Croce

+Background

+Croce was born to an Italian-American family in Providence, Rhode Island, on May 5, 1934.
+She later grew up in Asheville, North Carolina, after her family moved there, and studied at the Woman's College of the University of North Carolina, before graduating from New York's Barnard College in 1955.

 Career

 Prior to Croce's long career as a dance writer, she also wrote film criticism for Film Culture and other magazines.
+In 1965, she was one of the founders of Ballet Review.
+She joined The New Yorker in 1973.
 The keynote of her criticism can be grasped from her ability to evoke kinesthetic movement and expressive images in her writing.
-Although she considers ballet to epitomize the highest form of dance, she has also written extensively on the topic of popular and filmed dance, and is a recognized authority on the Astaire and Rogers musical films.
+Although she considered ballet to epitomize the highest form of dance, she also wrote extensively on the topic of popular and filmed dance, and was a recognized authority on the Astaire and Rogers musical films.

 In 1994, she courted controversy with her stance on Bill T. Jones's Still/Here, a work about terminal illness.
-In an article called "Discussing the Undiscussable," she dubbed the work "victim art" and refused to attend any performances, claiming that it was "unreviewable."
+In an article called "Discussing the Undiscussable", she dubbed the work "victim art" and refused to attend any performances, claiming that it was "unreviewable" because Jones featured commentary from actual terminal patients in the performance.
+The article became highly controversial, with numerous writers and artists publicly defending or rebuking Croce.
 The article was reprinted in her 2000 book, Writing in the Dark.

 Her writings on dance are available in several books, and a sampling of her film criticism can be found in the anthology American Movie Critics: An Anthology From the Silents Until Now.

-A review of her The Fred Astaire & Ginger Rogers Book can be found in Pauline Kael's collection of movie reviews, Reeling.
+Death

+Croce died from complications of a stroke at a care facility in Johnston, Rhode Island, on December 16, 2024, at age 90.